EricZinda/Perplexity/docs/pxHowTo/pxHowTo110HandlingTenses.md

   INDEX: e2 [ e SF: ques TENSE: pres MOOD: indicative PROG: - PERF: - ]
 ~~~

 ... that indicate this is a question (`SF: ques`), it is present tense (`TENSE: pres`), etc.  All of the properties are described in the [MRS variable properties section](../mrscon/devhowto0010MRS#variable-properties).
-If we only want our `_have_v_1` predications called when the verb is in exactly that tense (which we do), we can declare those properties as the only ones supported by using the `properties` argument of the `Predication` object:
+If we only want our `_have_v_1` predications called when the verb is in exactly that tense (which we do), we can declare those properties as the only ones supported using the `properties` argument of the `Predication` object:

 ~~~
 @Predication(vocabulary,